MuyiwaJohnson/geo-bucket-challenge/README.md

-# Geo-Bucket Backend System
+# GeoFlow - Geo-Bucket Property Search System

-A backend service that returns consistent property search results for a given location using geo-buckets, ensuring that properties in the same physical area are returned regardless of location name variations or slight coordinate differences.
+A full-stack application that returns consistent property search results for a given location using geo-buckets, ensuring that properties in the same physical area are returned regardless of location name variations or slight coordinate differences.

 ## Features